 As you can see, the days of bulky and rugged underwater smartphone cameras are over.
 Nowadays, you can choose any sleek device with a waterproof certificate to take on your holidays to the beach.
 With our top 4, you can’t go wrong!

-- One Plus 8 Pro Cheapest waterproof phone IP68
+- One Plus 9 Pro Cheapest waterproof phone IP68 > available on Amazon

-- Apple iPhone 12 (all variations) Top range waterproof iOS phone IP68
+- Apple iPhone 13 (all variations) Top range waterproof iOS phone IP68 > available on Amazon

-- Samsung Galaxy S20 (all variation) Top range waterproof Android phone IP68
+- Samsung Galaxy S21 (all variation) Top range waterproof Android phone IP68 > available on Amazon

 One Plus 8 Pro Best Camera for Underwater Photography